ThE COOKS’ TOUR

-It’s in that sweet spot that doesn’t really exist in the American flour biz, where cake flour is too soft and all purpose and bread flours are too hard.
+It’s in that sweet spot that doesn’t really exist in the American flour biz, where cake flour is too soft, and all-purpose and bread flours are too hard.

 It’s not only the grind of the flour though.
 Caputo uses Italian wheat grown in Umbria, Marche blended with wheat from the Northern Europe, primarily coming out of France, Germany and Finland.

-Wheat goes through a lot of processing to make its way to flour.
+Wheat goes through a lot of processing, to make its way to flour.
 It has to be stored properly, sorted to remove impurities, and then it spends a lot of time being ground and sifted.

 Americans used to only be able to get what is now called the “chef’s flour,” this “00” grade, in large industrial sacks.
 Today it’s available in 1K bags, and Amazon sells it now in a 3 pack, which equivalent to roughly two American-sized flour bags.